A quick investor guide to VCTs

 While VCTs offer the potential for high returns and portfolio diversification, they are not suitable for everyone, and investors should consider risk factors including:

-VCTs are considered higher risk than investments in more mainstream assets such as listed equities and bonds, as they invest in small, often privately owned companies, whose growth and performance tends to be more volatile than their larger, more established businesses.
+VCTs are considered higher risk than investments in assets such as listed equities and bonds, as they invest in small, often privately owned companies, whose performance tends to be more volatile than larger, more established businesses.
 It can therefore take a longer time for the underlying value or quality of VCT portfolio businesses to be reflected in their market values, so investors should be prepared to invest for the medium to long term and be prepared to lose part or all of their investment.
-In addition, investors must hold their VCT shares for at least five years after issue in order to retain the initial tax relief.

-Despite their rise in popularity in recent years VCTs are sophisticated, long term investments that are only suitable for experienced investors with a knowledge and understanding of the underlying assets and the risks involved with managing a portfolio of smaller companies.
+VCTs are long term investments that are only suitable for retail investors with a knowledge and understanding of the underlying assets and the risks involved with a portfolio of smaller companies.

 Liquidity

-The market for selling VCT shares is generally illiquid, so the shares can be difficult to realise at a share price that fully reflects the value of the underlying assets if there is not an available buyer.
+The market for selling VCT shares is generally illiquid, so the shares can be difficult to realise at a share price that fully reflects the value of the underlying assets.
 As a result, VCT shares are typically priced at a discount to their Net Asset Value (NAV) per share.
-Investors will therefore be looking to invest in VCTs that operate share buy-back policies, through which the VCT itself can periodically buy back shares in the market when other buyers are not available, in order to offers investors the opportunity to sell their shares at close to market value.
-To maintain an orderly market most established VCTs will typically undertake share buy-backs at a discount of around 5% below NAV per share.
+Investors will therefore be looking to invest in VCTs that operate share buy-back policies, through which a VCT can buy back its own shares when other buyers are not available, in order to offer investors an opportunity to sell their shares.
+To maintain an orderly market most established VCTs will typically undertake share buy-backs at a discount of between 5% and 10% NAV per share.

 Regulatory and Taxation Changes

 The rules and regulations governing VCTs can change, potentially impacting the tax efficiency and potential returns of the investment.
-That said, UK governments since 1995 have consistently recognised and supported the role VCTs play in supporting high growth SMEs, as well as innovation and job creation, and the new government has announced the further extension of VCT tax reliefs until at least 2035.
+That said, UK governments since 1995 have consistently recognised and supported the role VCTs play in attracting private capital to support high growth SMEs, as well as innovation and job creation, and the current government has announced the continuation of VCT tax reliefs until at least 2035, as well as increases in the annual and lifetime limits on the amounts VCTs can invest in each company.

 Are you considering investing in a VCT this tax year?
 View the current offers that are open from the Maven VCTs.
 Find out more here.